-This Simple Cinnamon Cake is light and wonderful.
-Perfect for the cinnamon lover on a Sunday brunch!
+This Easy Cinnamon Cake recipe is light and wonderful.
+Prepared from scratch in a bundt pan for a beautiful presentation.
+Perfect dessert for the cinnamon lover on a Sunday brunch or Easter!

 So, I did it again.

 I mean, I didn’t confuse them in terms of not knowing the difference.
 I just accidentally grabbed the wrong one.
 Because OMG why do they look so similar?
 And also, why do I keep housing them next to each other?
 WHY?